wing5wong/artisan-whs-static/source/_events/2025-07-19_caa-literacy-and-numeracy-testing.md

 date: 2025-09-10T07:12:00+12:00
 image_gallery: []
 ---
-CAA Literacy and Numeracy Examinations.
+### CAA Literacy and Numeracy Examinations
+CAA (Common Assessment Activities)
-Wednesday 10 September to Friday 12 September.
+**Wednesday 10 September to Friday 12 September**

-If you are Year 10-13 and do not yet have Literacy or Numeracy, you will be entered into CAA.

-CAA: EXAMINATIONS THIS WEEK

-As you will be aware, the COMMON ASSESSMENT ACTIVITIES (CAA) will take place take this week.
-Over that 3 day period we will administer over 720 assessments.

-There will be two sessions per day: 8.45 and 12.45.
+There will be two sessions per day: 8.45am and 12.45pm.
 The minimum length of time is one hour, but students may stay as long as they need, so they will have plenty of time.

+CHECK YOUR E MAILS FOR INFORMATION.
+If you need help with timetables, logging in, devices see Mrs de Smidt.

+**Morning sessions start at 8.45am**
+Go straight to G block without going to Form Time.
+**Afternoon sessions start at 12.45pm**
+You need to get to G block during second break.

 Wednesday 10 September
 READING